Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 Systematic uncertainties are evaluated by taking the maximum variation from the nominal result for a given source.
-The uncertainties are estimated to be 1.5\% in the integrated luminosity~\cite{CMS:2021xjt,CMS:2022bjp}, and 0.55\% in $\mathcal{B}_{\PJGy \to \mumu}$~\cite{PDG2022}.
-Uncertainties in the tag-and-probe corrections are determined to be 3--8\% from low to high \WgPb values.
-The choice of the forward calorimeter threshold energy in rejecting hadronic contamination leads to 1--4\% uncertainties found by modifying the limits and noting the change in the results.
-For the systematic uncertainty in the raw signal yield extraction, different functional forms for modeling the shapes of the signal and background are studied, including: (i) a sum of CB and Gaussian functions for the $\PJGy$ signal shape; (ii) a second-order polynomial for the dimuon continuum background; (iii) fixing the CB shape parameters to the values determined from MC signal distributions; (iv) varying the range of the dimuon invariant mass distribution used in the fit; (v) changing the dimuon continuum \pt shape to the one determined from side-band mass regions.
-The results vary by less than 8\% when these changes are made.
-The uncertainty in the neutron migration correction is estimated to be less than 2\% by comparing to an alternative approach following Ref.~\cite{ATLAS:2020epq}, using the observed rate of single- and double-sided neutron emissions per bunch crossing.
-Individual sources of experimental uncertainties are added in quadrature to obtain the total systematic uncertainty of 6--12\%.
-Theoretical uncertainties in the photon flux calculation are separately evaluated to be 3--16\% by varying the Pb nuclei radius ($R=6.67\pm0.03$\unit{fm}), the nuclear skin thickness ($a=0.56\pm0.03$\unit{fm})~\cite{dEnterria:2020dwq}, and the EMD cross section~\cite{Baltz:1996as} within the experimental uncertainties, where uncertainties at low and high \WgPb are found to be strongly anticorrelated.
-Correlations between uncertainties are evaluated as a function of \WgPb and included in the covariance matrix~\cite{hepdata} of the fit.
+The uncertainties are 1.5\% in the integrated luminosity~\cite{CMS:2021xjt,CMS:2022bjp}, and 0.55\% in $\mathcal{B}_{\PJGy \to \mumu}$~\cite{PDG2022}.
+Uncertainties in the tag-and-probe corrections are 3\%--8\% from low to high \WgPb values.
+The choice of the forward calorimeter threshold energy used to reject hadronic contamination leads to a 1\%--4\% uncertainty.
+For the systematic uncertainty in the raw signal yield, different functional forms for modeling the shapes of the signal and background are studied, including: (i) a sum of Crystal Ball~\cite{Oreglia:1981fx} and Gaussian functions for the $\PJGy$ signal shape; (ii) a second-order polynomial for the dimuon continuum background; (iii) fixing the Crystal Ball shape parameters to the values determined from Monte Carlo signal distributions; (iv) varying the range of the dimuon invariant mass distribution used in the fit, and (v) changing the dimuon continuum \pt shape to the one determined from sideband mass regions.
+The results vary by less than 8\%.
+The uncertainty in the neutron migration correction is estimated to be ${<}2\%$ by comparing to an alternative approach following Ref.~\cite{ATLAS:2020epq}, using the observed rate of single- and double-sided neutron emissions per bunch crossing.
+Individual sources of experimental uncertainties are added in quadrature to obtain the total systematic uncertainty of 6\%--12\%.
+Theoretical uncertainties in the cross section measurement from the photon flux calculation are separately evaluated to be 3\%--16\% by varying the Pb nuclei radius ($R=6.67\pm0.03$\unit{fm}), the nuclear skin thickness ($a=0.56\pm0.03$\unit{fm})~\cite{dEnterria:2020dwq}, and the EMD cross section~\cite{Baltz:1996as} within the experimental uncertainties, where uncertainties in the extracted cross sections at low and high \WgPb are found to be strongly anticorrelated.
+Correlations between uncertainties are evaluated as functions of $y$ for each neutron multiplicity class or \WgPb (which also captures correlations between neutron multiplicity classes) and included in the covariance matrix~\cite{hepdata} of the fit.